 Years ago when I sold my first-ever digital product, I used this Tiered Pricing technique, and it worked great!

 I was offering a product for $99 and then for $167 they could get the product AND a half-hour call with me.
 So I had a “Two Pronged” pricing structure.

 It looked like this:

 Back then my time was worth like $2/hour, so I was ecstatic when about 30% of the people who bought selected the more expensive option!!

 I made so much more money than I ordinarily would have just charging for the product alone.

-“If you’re trying to get for more money for a product or service, try this Three Pronged Technique to show your clients you have more to offer for more money!”
+“If you’re trying to get for more money for a product or service, try this Tiered Pricing Technique to show your clients you have more to offer for more money!”